Next Local Plan [emerging]

 We are preparing our next Local Plan for the Borough for the period to 2036.
 When a Local Plan is produced it has to based upon national planning guidance (National Planning Policy Framework and Planning Practice Guidance), the evidence that we collected and have taken into account, and what the Council and our communities see as the key planning issues.

-This consultation on the issues and options, as the first stage in the preparation process, aims to get your views on the issues that face the Borough, and those that live and work in Test Valley will face, and the options for how best we deal with them.
+As the first stage in the preparation process, the Council undertook a consultation on the issues and options.
+It aimed to get your views on the issues that face the Borough, and those that live and work in Test Valley will face, and the options for how best we deal with them.
 This includes how much development we should plan for and where it should go.
-It is not about identifying possible sites for development at this stage.
-The consultation includes issues covering: housing, employment, the environment and infrastructure.
-The potential options we’ve identified may not though be the only ones, and you can suggest other alternatives, if you think there are more.
+The consultation was not about identifying possible sites for development at this stage.
+The consultation included issues covering housing, employment, the environment and infrastructure.

-To assist with Question 6 in the Issues and Options Consultation document, concerning the Housing Market Area (HMA) boundary (see paras.5.6 and 5.7), a map showing the areas covered by the current Southern Test Valley (STV) and Northern Test Valley (NTV) HMAs (Local Plan Policy COM1) has been provided.
+The consultation ran for a ten week period from 6 July to 14 September 2018.
+The documentation published for this consultation remains available on this page.
+To assist with Question 6 in the Issues and Options Consultation document, concerning the Housing Market Area (HMA) boundary (see paragraphs 5.6 and 5.7), a map showing the areas covered by the current Southern Test Valley (STV) and Northern Test Valley (NTV) HMAs was been provided.

 The next Local Plan will take approximately five years to prepare and following this consultation there will be at least two further opportunities for you to have your say.
 The results of the Issues and Options consultation will be used to prepare a ‘Preferred Options’ draft Local Plan.
 This will be a first draft Local Plan and contain more detailed policies and proposals.